Kevlar Thread From SageZander UK

 - While most people associate Kevlar with bulletproof vests, it is used in many facets of manufacturing.
 Kevlar is used in; shoes, ping pong paddles, brake pads, and even your smartphone!

-Kevlar® has a myriad of uses as a result of its many impressive characteristics.
-Below is a small sample of Kevlar’s uses beyond the well-known bullet and stab resistant vests.
+Kevlar has a myriad of uses as a result of its many impressive characteristics.
+Kevlar is generally recognised in the use of body armor for police and military, around the World.
+Below is a small sample of Kevlar uses beyond the well-known bullet and stab-resistant vests:

 Tires (Bicycle and car (original use))